-So you’ve got your eye on a lovely new kettle.
+So, you’ve got your eye on a lovely new kettle.
 But how can you go about throwing away or recycling your old one?

 7 Ways to Recycle Your Old Kettle

-#1 Your Local Recycling Center
+#1 Go to Your Local Recycling Center

-#2 Responsible Appliance Disposal Program
+#2 Check Responsible Appliance Disposal Programs

 #3 Return to the Manufacturer